This procedure provides guidance on identifying boundwith records in Alma.

-This step is entirely optional.
 The set created in step 7 should be a set containing all your boundwith records – both the host bibliographic records and the linked/related records.
-However, the set is an itemized set, so any boundwith cluster of records created in the future will not be added to this set.
-To make future maintenance (possibly) easier, I added a marker to each bib record in my set of boundwith records.
-If you want to do so, here’s how.
+However, the set is an itemized set, so any boundwith records created in the future will not automatically be added to this set.
+To make future maintenance easier, consider adding a marker to each bib record in the set of boundwith records.

-Select a local 9XX field to use for a marker (we had previously defined 965 as our field to use for any load or maintenance markers).
+Select a local 9XX field to use for a marker (965 has been defined by the Alliance as an appropriate field to use for any load or maintenance markers).

-In the Metadata Editor, create a normalization rule to add a boundwith marker.
-My normalization rule was:
+In the Metadata Editor, create a normalization rule to add a boundwith marker using that 9XX field.
+For example:

 rule “Add Local Field”

 (not exists “965.a.boundwiths”)

 If you haven’t already, create a job to run the normalization rule.
 Go to Alma > Resource Configuration > General > Processes, click the Add Process button, set Business Entity = Bibliographic title, and Type = Marc 21 Bib normalization.
 Click the Next button, add a name and description, click the Next button, check MarcDroolNormalization and click the Add to Selection button.
 Finally, click the Next button, set the Drools File Key = [your normalization rule], and click the Save button.